Mosaïques optiques#

 Important

-Now that you have downloaded the optical mosaic to your SEPAL and/or GEE account, it can be downloaded to your computer using FileZilla or used in other SEPAL workflows.
+Now that you have exported the optical mosaic to your SEPAL workspace, it can be downloaded to your computer using file exchange options or used in other SEPAL workflows.